England earn dramatic draw with Australia

 Last updated on .From the section Netball

-England scored a dramatic last second goal to tie a tense match 48-48 against world number ones Australia in a rehearsal of Wednesday's Quad Series final.
+England scored a dramatic last-second goal to tie a tense match 48-48 against world number ones Australia in a rehearsal of Wednesday's Quad Series final.

-The Roses trailed for long periods but Helen Housby levelled with seconds on the clock.

 Both sides had already secured their spots in the final after wins against South Africa and New Zealand.